jamiedraws/SASS/README.md

     @include page.index;
 }
 ```
-Similarly with the interface, the stylesheet provides an overview perspective of commands; however, while an interface is aware of which *abstaracts*, *components*, and *layouts*, are included, the stylesheet is only aware of which *intefaces* are included.
+Similarly with the interface, the stylesheet provides an overview perspective of commands; however, while an interface is aware of which *utilities*, *components*, and *layouts*, are included, the stylesheet is only aware of which *intefaces* are included.
 That is the difference between a stylesheet and an interface.